Multiclass Local Calibration with the Jensen-Shannon Distance: RELATED WORK

 \textbf{Our Contributions.} In this work, we tackle this shortcoming by framing multiclass calibration from a ``local'' perspective.
 More precisely, $(i)$ in \cref{sec:defining} we introduce the notion of \textit{Multi-Class Local-Calibration}, which leverages true empirical frequencies in the neighborhoods of inputs to assess model reliability across the decision-space, and we connect it to \textit{strong calibration}; $(ii)$ we provide theoretical insights on existing pitfalls of current evaluation metrics when applied to multiclass local calibration (Sections~\ref{sec:evaluating} -~\ref{sec:error_nn}); $(iii)$ in \cref{sec:lcn} we propose a new neural network calibration method called LoCal Nets~(\LCN{}s), which exploits the Jensen-Shannon distance to align predicted probabilities and local estimates of class frequencies, while enforcing denser feature representations (Figure~\ref{fig:arch_and_2d}); $(iv)$ we evaluate our approach against existing competitors (\cref{sec:exp}), showing how our method improves over local calibration metrics and keeps competitive performance at the global level.

-\section{Related Work}
+\section{RELATED WORK}

-\paragraph{Global Calibration Notions.} Due to the stringent requirements of strong calibration and difficulty in both evaluation and enforcement, the literature has proposed several relaxed alternatives.
+\textbf{Global Calibration Notions.} Due to the stringent requirements of strong calibration and difficulty in both evaluation and enforcement, the literature has proposed several relaxed alternatives.
 Examples of such relaxations are \textit{confidence calibration}~\citep{DBLP:conf/icml/GuoPSW17} and \textit{top-label calibration}~\citep{DBLP:conf/iclr/GuptaR22}.
-While the former considers only the model’s maximum predicted confidence, the latter refines the definition of confidence calibration by conditioning the empirical frequencies on both the model confidence and the model prediction.

-\paragraph{Class-wise calibration} \citep{DBLP:conf/nips/KullPKFSF19} evaluates calibration for each class marginally, by comparing predicted probabilities with empirical frequencies for that target alone. \textit{Top-$r$ calibration} \citep{DBLP:conf/iclr/GuptaRAMS021} considers if the true class falls within the top-$r$ predicted labels and if the cumulative confidence over the top-$r$ classes aligns with observed frequencies. \textit{Decision calibration}~\citep{DBLP:conf/nips/ZhaoKSME21} defines calibration with respect to a decision-making policy, requiring predicted and empirical distributions to match according to a decision maker.
+While the former considers only the model’s maximum predicted confidence, the latter refines the definition of confidence calibration by conditioning the empirical frequencies on both the model confidence and the model prediction. \textit{Class-wise calibration} \citep{DBLP:conf/nips/KullPKFSF19} evaluates calibration for each class marginally, by comparing predicted probabilities with empirical frequencies for that target alone. \textit{Top-$r$ calibration} \citep{DBLP:conf/iclr/GuptaRAMS021} considers if the true class falls within the top-$r$ predicted labels and if the cumulative confidence over the top-$r$ classes aligns with observed frequencies. \textit{Decision calibration}~\citep{DBLP:conf/nips/ZhaoKSME21} defines calibration with respect to a decision-making policy, requiring predicted and empirical distributions to match according to a decision maker.
 Since these notions are global, they emphasize predicted probabilities while overlooking factors such as instance density or spatial position, failing to capture poor calibration for underrepresented groups.